 Rev. Charlie earned a Bachelor of Arts in Speech Communication and Rhetoric at the University of Illinois at Urbana-Champaign and a Master of Divinity Degree at Trinity Evangelical Divinity School in Deerfield, Illinois.

 In 2002, Rev. Charlie served as an apprentice to Pastor K. Edward Copeland and started his formal, practical training at the New Zion Baptist Church of Rockford, Illinois.
 In 2006, he began serving as the primary preaching assistant to the Rev. James Meeks, Director of Church Operations and as Pastor of Adult Ministries at the Salem Baptist Church of Chicago.

-He is currently earning the PhD in Historical Theology at Trinity Evangelical Divinity School.
+He successfully defended his disseration for the PhD in Historical Theology at Trinity Evangelical Divinity School.
 His original research focuses on the health of proclamation in late 20th Century Black Church Chicago.

 In addition to his pastoral duties, Pastor Charlie has served as an Adjunct Professor at the Moody Bible Institute and currently serves on the Community Advisory Board for the Chicago Fire Department.
 He is a contributor to the 2014 book Letters To A Birmingham Jail.